ITINERARY – 4 DAYS

 Lunch on board followed by check-out.

-These are tours can be booked through Talisman Travel or through our guide on board the cruiser.
+These are tours can be booked through Daily tours egypt or through our guide on board the cruiser.
 They are all highly recommended and are as follows:

 - Luxor City Tour by horse and carriage